Gibberlings3/Full_Plate_and_Packing_Steel/fullplate/readme-fullplate.txt

 Full Plate and Packing Steel

-Beta 2, July 2008
+Beta 3, Xxx 200X

-Between You And Harm: Armour System Rework for BG2
+Between You And Harm: Armour System Rework for BG2 and IWD

 AD&D's armour system never made sense to me.
 Characters as agile and sprightly in full plate as in light leather armour.